Divorce and Bankruptcy Attorney in Broomfield, Colorado

 The Law Office of Clark Daniel Dray is based in Broomfield, Colorado, and provides bankruptcy law services to people in the surrounding region.
 Our office can provide appropriate legal guidance from an experienced divorce and bankruptcy attorney.
 Our customers are our number one focus.

 We strive to make the bankruptcy procedure as simple as possible.
-Our competent divorce and bankruptcy attorney will take the time to explain the various steps involved in filing for bankruptcy and promptly answer your concerns.
+Our competent bankruptcy attorney will take the time to explain the various steps involved in filing for bankruptcy and promptly answer your concerns.